 What is Palatal Expander?

 The palatal expander “expands” (or widens) your upper jaw by putting gentle pressure on your upper molars each time an adjustment is made.
-Dr. Hessamfar will instruct you about when and how to adjust your expander.
+Our orthodontist Dr. Hessamfar will instruct you about when and how to adjust your expander.
 When you achieve the desired expansion, you will wear the appliance for several months to solidify the expansion and to prevent regression.

 What To Expect:

 - A temporary lisp and/ or change in speech

 - You may develop a slight headache